 It’s a hard lesson, but romantic love is not a cure-all for what ails us.
 If we want to predict how we will grow old, it’s not cholesterol that will kill us.
 The real killer is loneliness for the simple reason that being alone is toxic.

 Human beings are wired to bond with others, not co-exist with them.
 A study conducted at Harvard University for the past 81 years, known as the Harvard Study of Adult Development, sought to answer this important question: What keeps us happiest as we go through life?
 Think it’s wealth and fame and all that they can buy?
 You’re not alone.
-80% of millennials surveyed indicated that their number one goal in life was to get rich.
+80% of millennials surveyed indicated that their life goal was to get rich.
 And 50% of them stated their second goal was to become famous.

 Here is why you need more than love in your relationships: